The Paycheck Protection Program closed in May 2021. This information has been archived for reference only.In this article

 Pursuit is accepting applications using the new formula for Schedule C businesses.

 What are the new PPP rules for sole proprietors?

 In summary, Schedule C filers are now able to calculate their PPP loan amount using gross revenue, rather than net profit.
 Because gross revenue figures are typically higher than net profit amounts, this means that independent contractors and other gig workers can qualify for higher loan amounts.
-Here’s a summary of the changes and some resources that can help you easily apply the new formula.
+Here’s a summary of the changes to PPP loans for sole proprietors and some resources that can help you easily apply the new formula.

 Schedule C – without employees

 Under the old rules, schedule C businesses calculated their loan amount using net profit (Schedule C – line 31).
 The new calculation is exactly the same, except you are able to use gross revenues (Schedule C – line 7).

 To calculate your PPP loan for sole proprietors amount, divide your gross revenue by 12 to get the figure for your average monthly income.
 Then, multiply that number by 2.5 (3.5 if this is your second PPP loan and you are in an industry with a NAICS code that starts with 72).

 Additional details on this calculation are available in our how to calculate your PPP loan amount tutorial for Schedule C businesses without employees.

 Schedule C – with employees